chrisweb/chris.lu/README_WIP.md

 ```

 TODO: finish audio player ui

+for the icons I have chosen to use the ones from <https://fontawesome.com/v6/docs/web/use-with/react/add-icons>

 TODO: fix problem that on mobile no sound plays until user interaction, the play for the animation needs to have a direct impact on the play of the player

 ## audio player for header animation